 The Eighties: Compact Discs arrived, along with Band Aid, Madonna, U2 and Gallup.
 Click for more.

 The Nineties: Bryan Adams, Wet Wet Wet and Whtiney heralded the decade of the marathon Number 1 and Elton John's biggest single of all time.
-Oh, and Gallup handed over to Millward Brown.
+Oh, and Gallup handed over to Millward Brown (now named Kantar).
 Click for more.

 The Noughties: downloads transformed music, Pop Idol and X-Factor arrived, and the public protested via the Official Singles Chart.
 Click for more.